Aquino’s 13th HR in month ties rookie mark, Reds top Marlins

+MIAMI (AP) — After seeing five Cincinnati teammates go deep earlier this week, Aristides Aquino joined the power party.

-MIAMI (AP) — Aristides Aquino tied a National League rookie mark with his 13th home run this month, powering Anthony DeSclafani and the Cincinnati Reds over the Miami Marlins 5-0 Wednesday night.
+Aquino tied a National League rookie mark with his 13th home run this month, leading Anthony DeSclafani and the Reds over the Miami Marlins 5-0 Wednesday night.

 Eugenio Suarez hit his 38th homer, connecting in the fourth straight game for the Reds.
+Cincinnati used the long ball to take the first two games at Marlins Park, and Aquino quickly got into the swing.

-Aquino hit for a three-run drive in the first inning, keeping up a surge that began after he was promoted from the minors Aug.
+Aquino hit a three-run drive in the first inning, keeping up a surge that began after he was promoted from the minors Aug.
 1. The 24-year-old outfielder matched the NL homer mark for rookies in a month set by Cody Bellinger of the Dodgers in June 2017.

+“I’ve been asked about him and you just have to watch him and enjoy him,” Reds manager David Bell said.
+“I wish I had better words to describe what we’re all seeing.
+To keep it going, he continues to have quality at-bats.”

 The major league rookie record for homers in a month is 18 by Rudy York of Detroit in August 1937.
 Aquino, who got one at-bat in the majors last year, also doubled as the Reds beat Miami for the third straight day.